Read on for solutions that actually work

 - Seasonal allergies can also cause inflammation of blood vessels making under-eye skin darkening more prominent.
 Take an antihistamine if required or use a formula with caffeine like L'Oreal Paris Youth Code Ferment Eye Essence to constrict vessels.

-- Since these dark circles are usually blue-tinged, it's ideal to camouflage them with a creamy, yellow-based concealer like Freedom Pro Camouflage & Correct - Yellow.
+- Since these dark circles are usually blue-tinged, it's ideal to camouflage them with a creamy, yellow-based concealer like L.A Girl HD Pro Concealer Color Corrector - Light Yellow.
 Tap the concealer over the discolored areas and gently blend in.

 - Invest in a concealer at least one shade lighter than your usual foundation color.
 For very dark circles, use a concealer two shades lighter than your foundation.